jbierfeldt/jbierfeldt.github.io/_posts/2018-05-01-implementing-dijkstra.markdown

 *   Each tile on a completed path is automatically worth ``1`` point.
 *   Each mine *which is connected to a factory* is worth a number of points equal to the length of the shortest possible path between it and the factories that it supplies.
 If it supplies multiple factories, the distances of these paths are summed.
 A mine which is not connected to at least one factory is worth the default ``1`` point.
 *   Each factory *which is supplied by a mine **and** which is connected to a house* is worth a number of points equal to the length of the shortest possible path between it and the houses that it supplies **multiplied by**``2``.
+If it supplies multiple houses, the distances of these paths are summed.
 If a factory is neither supplied by a mine nor connected to at least one house, it is only worth the default ``1`` point.

+Basically: normal tiles are worth ``1`` point, mines are worth however long the paths connecting them to factories are, and factories are worth however long the paths connecting them to houses are, times 2, becuase they have to be loaded by mines first, which is harder to do.

 Since the majority of the scoring is ultimately based on the length of the paths between the special tiles, it is important that these paths be calculated thoroughly.
 A player should not receive extra points for their path just because a random-walk algorithm was used and took the long-route to get there.
 This, along with the complexity of some of the rules of calculating the paths that we will see in the next section, underscore my decision to use a shortest path finding algorithm in implementing the scoring logic of the game.

 But why Dijkstra and not [A*](https://en.wikipedia.org/wiki/A*_search_algorithm) or [other](https://en.wikipedia.org/wiki/Shortest_path_problem) [popular](https://stackoverflow.com/questions/1846836/the-best-shortest-path-algorithm) [shortest](https://gamedev.stackexchange.com/questions/1/what-path-finding-algorithms-are-there) [distance](https://www.geeksforgeeks.org/johnsons-algorithm/) [algorithms](https://en.wikipedia.org/wiki/Floyd%E2%80%93Warshall_algorithm)?
 I'll come back to this decision after filling out some details of what exactly I wanted the algorithm to do in my game.
+The best way to do that is by walking through a concrete example of how exactly we want a scoring event to play out.